ldutoit/stoneflies_GBS1/SNPcalling.md

 ## Summary

-results/output_snpfiles_restricted : 3763 sites covered for at least 80 % of 93 individuals.
-Maximum 1 site in each 100bp fragment (i.e. each stacks). fragments with more than 2 sites excluded.
+output_snpfiles_restricted : 3763 sites covered for at least 80 % of 93 individuals.
+We kept mmaximum 1 site in each 100bp fragment (i.e. each stacks) while excluding fragments with more than 2 sites (i.e. likely to be repeats).